joshbuddy/usher/README.markdown

 ## Sinatra

-In Sinatra, you get the extra method, +generate+, which lets you generate a url.
+In Sinatra, you get the extra method, `generate`, which lets you generate a url.
 Name your routes with `:name` when you define them.

     require 'rubygems'
     require 'usher'